ZHassanQ/PS4-Guide/PKG-Patches.md

-In this section there will more things you can do with your PS4 GoldHEN.
+In this file "PKG-Patches.md" there will more things you can do with your PKG games.

 ## 60-Fps
 ## PKG-Ripper